Lilyncsu/LilyMa.github.io/_posts/2021-6-4-Second-Blog.md

 *1. My thoughts on R vs other software that I've used*

 First of all, R is an open-source software.
 It is free for everyone.
-As long as you have a computer and an internet connection, you can download the R software from [its website](https://www.r-project.org/ and install it on your computer and run your programs).
+As long as you have a computer and an internet connection, you can download the R software from [its website](https://www.r-project.org/) and install it on your computer and run your programs.

 It also has an Integrated Development Environment, which is [RStudio](https://www.rstudio.com/).
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.